tmastersmart/viasat/README.md

 Automated process to get rid of the viasat DAP screen

-SCript post to a url like your ip login then if exede DAP is detected pressses on the button to log you in.
+enter a url to post to if DAP is detected it will logon.

+recomended to work with DDNS get request like www.duckdns.org

 Can run anywhere PHP runs.